Becoming a Certified Facilitator of The Samurai Game®

 Dates and Fees for Upcoming Facilitator Training and Certification programs:

-Fees: TBD, which includes lodging and meals (double room occupancy) from (TBD) (airfare, ground transport and other travel expenses are not included and must be paid by the candidate).
-Single occupancy rooms are available at an extra cost; please contact us for the details.
-For information, please contact Jenaro Pliego at firstname.lastname@example.org or by phone at 55-45 246470.
+Fees: $13,500 (USD), which includes lodging (double room occupancy) and meals.
+Airfare, ground transport and other travel expenses are not included and must be paid by the candidate.
+Single occupancy rooms are available at an extra cost.
+For more information, please contact Jenaro Pliego at firstname.lastname@example.org or by phone at 55-45 246470.

 If you are interested in becoming a certified Facilitator of The Samurai Game®, please click here to complete the online Application.
 For more information, please contact us at: Info@samuraigame.org, or 1 (888) 509-3372, ext.
 101